NVIDIA-AI-IOT/my-jetson-nano-baseboard/docs/setup.md

 Manufacturers will ask for Gerber files (provided as `manufacturing/gerbers_release.zip`), which contain instructions on where to lay copper on each layer.
 Drill files, also in that .zip, are also necessary to drill vias.
 If you are asking for assembly, the `manufacturing/assemble-top-pos.csv` is required.

+## 4. Verifying the boards

+There are four main stages to validation:
+* Bringup
+	* Before powering on the board, check for shorts between power rails, and ensure the characteristics of diodes and transistors are accurate to the datasheet.
+This is the most important part of validation, and for the most part can be done with just a multimeter.
+* Functionality
+	* Powering on the board and testing all interfaces to make sure they work.
+This can be done with scripts in some cases - those are in `../validation`.
+* Power
+	* Testing the efficiency, noise, and other characteristics of power sources, as well as ensuring power sequence signals are correct.
+Needs an oscilloscope.
+* IO Electrical
+	* Ensuring that interfaces meet electrical specifications, where appropriate.
+This must be done with an oscilloscope.

 Enjoy your new baseboard!